habitat-sh/habitat/components/docs-chef-io/content/habitat/origin-keys.md

 The Chef Habitat CLI creates origin key pairs through two different commands, for two different uses:

 - Use [`hab setup`]({{< relref "install-habitat.md" >}}) to generate your first origin key pair as part of setting up the `hab` CLI
-- Use the `hab origin key generate <ORIGIN>` command to create an key pair for an origin
+- Use the `hab origin key generate <ORIGIN>` command to create a key pair for an origin

 Create origin keys with the `hab` command: